HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Course Guide.md

 ### Enrolling through UVEC

-Look for the course [Programming Paradigms](https://uvec.upcebu.edu.ph/course/view.php?id=185) in VLE and enroll yourself to the course.
+Look for the course [Programming Paradigms](https://uvec.upcebu.edu.ph/course/view.php?id=185) in UVEC and enroll yourself to the course.
 Make sure you enroll using the correct enrollment key for your section:

 - Section A - **sectiona2025**
 - Section B - **sectionb2025**